 In preparing these financial statements, management has made judgements, estimates and assumptions that affect the application of the Group's accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.

 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to estimates are recognized prospectively.

-NOTES TO THE GROUP CONSOLIDATED FINANCIAL STATEMENTS FOR YEAR ENDED 31 DECEMBER 2021 i.
-Judgements, assumptions and estimation uncertainties
+NOTES TO THE GROUP CONSOLIDATED FINANCIAL STATEMENTS FOR YEAR ENDED 31 DECEMBER 2022 d) Use of estimates and judgements (continued)